enketo/enketo-express/tutorials/80-comments.md

 #### Question

-Add a question of type `text`, optionally with appearance `multiline`, preferably immediately after the question node it refers to (for future printability of records).
+Add a question of type `text`, optionally with appearance `multiline`, preferably immediately after the question node it refers to (only for future printability of records - it doesn't affect functionality).
+The name of the question is free to choose.

 | type | name      | label           | appearance |
 | ---- | --------- | --------------- | ---------- |